 Your taxable income represents your total income minus federal deductions like the RRSP deduction and child care expenses.
 Like its name implies, it is the amount on which you pay income tax.

 There’s an allowable amount of income that you can earn before you must start paying taxes.
-That is called the “basic personal” or “personal amount.”
-For the 2021 tax year, the Federal Basic Personal Amount (BPA) is $13,808, while the Newfoundland & Labrador amount is $9,536.
+That is called the “basic personal amount” or “BPA.”
+For the 2022 tax year, the federal basic personal amount (BPA) is $14,398, while the Newfoundland & Labrador amount is $9,803.

-Newfoundland and Labrador have a tax system similar to other Canadian provinces.
-Many of the provincial taxes and credits for residents of Newfoundland and Labrador compliment similar credits at the federal level, but there are some unique credits for residents of Newfoundland and Labrador.
+Newfoundland and Labrador has a tax system similar to other Canadian provinces.
+Many of the provincial taxes and credits for residents of Newfoundland and Labrador complement similar credits at the federal level, but there are some unique credits for residents of Newfoundland and Labrador.

-- (NEW 2021) – Physical Activity Tax Credit: Putting your children into sports will be much easier, as you may be able to claim up to $2,000 per household.
-Read more on this provincial new credit for 2021 here.
+- Physical activity tax credit: As of 2021, making the decision to put your children into sports will be much easier, as you may be able to claim up to $2,000 per household.

-- Newfoundland and Labrador Income Supplement and Senior’s Benefit: These are refundable tax credits that may be paid to low-income individuals, seniors and families.
+- Newfoundland and Labrador income supplement and seniors’ benefit: These are refundable tax credits that may be paid to low-income individuals, seniors and families.
 (A refundable tax credit is an amount paid even if there is no tax payable).
-The benefits are paid with your quarterly GST/HST Credit, and more information on applying for and receiving the benefits can be found in this CRA link.
+The benefits are paid with your quarterly GST/HST credit.

-- Low Income Tax Reduction: Designed to assist those in the lower income tax bracket.
+- Low-income tax reduction: Designed to assist those in the lower income tax bracket.
 For fiscal 2021, the maximum income threshold would be $43,260 and under to qualify.
-This link will explain the details.